yunchae-kim/ml-text-similarity-project/README.md

-# UPenn Application Developer Take-Home Assignment
+# Text Embedding and Similarity Analysis with Docker

-This README provides an overview of my approach to the assignment.
+This README provides an overview of the project, including the technology stack used and instructions on how to set it up and run it.

-## Project Approach
+## Project Overview

-To tackle this assignment, I followed a structured approach:

-1. Reviewed assignment guidelines and requirements.
-2. Set up project structure and initialized Git repository.
-3. Created Dockerfile to define Docker container environment.
-4. Implemented `run.sh` script to automate building and running Docker container.
-5. Developed `main.py` script to perform core functionality using `HuggingFace` model.
-6. Resolved challenges, such as `pip` installation error and `find_similar_lines` method incorrectly identifying the same lines as most similar.
-7. Modularized functions and added logging statements to enhance code quality.
-8. Thoroughly tested the implementation.
+This project involves setting up a Python application within a Docker container to process text data using a machine learning model.
+The goal is to embed text lines using a pre-trained model and find the most similar pairs of lines based on their embeddings.
+The project leverages the HuggingFace `sentence-transformers` library to perform text embeddings.

+## Technology Stack

+- **Docker**: Containerization of the application.
+- **Python 3.11**: The programming language used for the core functionality.
+- **HuggingFace**: Specifically, the `sentence-transformers` library to perform text embeddings.
+- **NumPy**: For numerical operations and saving the embeddings.

 ## How to Work on This Project